Great Moms Can Have Postpartum Depression

-Our culture is full of beautiful, glossy photos or advertisements, depicting rosy, happy mothers and their beautiful, bouncing bundles of joy.
-Then there are all the parenting blogs filled with descriptions of mothers who tandem nurse their infant and toddler, while hiking the Appalachian trail, making their own organic baby food and managing to crochet covers for their already compiled baby books – all at the same time.
+Our culture is full of beautiful, social media posts or advertisements, depicting rosy, happy mothers and their beautiful, bouncing bundles of joy.
+Then there are all the parenting blogs filled with descriptions of mothers happily nursing their infant and toddler, while hiking the Appalachian trail, making their own organic baby food and managing to crochet covers for their already compiled baby books – all at the same time.

 But that’s not reality.